 The FSP was introduced in 2009 to replace the Stefanutti & Bressan Share Option Scheme, and was approved by shareholders at a general meeting held on 25 August 2009.

-The committee considers annual allocations of forfeitable shares and in terms of the FSP company shares are purchased in the market, at the ruling price and are therefore non-dilutory to shareholders.
+The committee considers annual allocations of forfeitable shares and in terms of the FSP, any company shares required to meet the FSP, and approved by the board, are purchased in the market, at the ruling price and are therefore non-dilutory to shareholders.

-The maximum number of shares issued under the FSP, for any one year, to which a company and operational director is entitled, will not exceed 1% of the current issued share capital.
-The aggregate number of shares granted under the FSP at any one time, will not exceed 10% of the current issued share capital.
-Shares issued under the FSP vest with the relevant company and operational director, on the anniversary of the third year after the award date, provided the director still remains employed within the group.
+The maximum number of shares issued under the FSP, in any one year, to which an executive, a company or operational director is entitled, will not exceed 1% of the current issued share capital.
+The aggregate number of shares granted under the FSP at any one time will not exceed 10% of the current issued share capital.
+Shares issued under the FSP vest with the relevant executive, company or operational director, on the anniversary of the third year after the award date, provided the director still remains employed within the group.